Who we are

 Should we ask you to provide certain information by which you can be identified when using this website, please be assured that it will only be used in accordance with this privacy statement.

 The Organising school may change this policy by updating this page.
 Please check this page regularly to ensure that you are happy with any changes.
-This policy is effective from 3 December 2018.

 We may collect the following details: